Gfuen/GMInterview/GMInterview.md

 ## Programming Terms

 - Polymorphism
   - This concept allows us to create methods with the same name but different method signatures.
+Ex: Person class and Role function under Employee or Father class.
 - Data Abstraction
   - This concept allows us to hide the implementation from the user but shows only essential information to the user.
 - Inheritance